millisom/GluGuide/SRS.md

 Planned Subsystems are:
 - Account System:
 The login is an essential part of the application.
 Users can create accounts so the data can be connected to each user.
+Users can also delete their account and upon doing so, all user data is permanently removed.
+The following subsystems are only accessible to registered users.
+- Blog
+A user can see, write and comment on blogpost.
+This community feature allows users to share experience and connect with others.
 - Track glucose level:
-A registered user can log glucose levels manually into the application.
+A user can log glucose levels manually into the application.
 - Track a meal:
-A registered user can log meals manually into the application.
+A user can log meals manually into the application.
+- Generate a graph
+Users can generate a graph with their tracking data.
 - Get notification:
 Users can set reminders in the form of notifications to track meals and glucose levels.
 For each Reminder the user will get a notification.
-- Learn about gestational diabetes:
-The Application has a feature where the user can learn more about gestational diabetes.
 - Storing data:
 User data for accounts has to be stored.
 Also all the tracked meals and glucose levels must be stored as datasets linked to the account.
 The data store is the basis for the account system.